Detroit Red Wings' David Perron: Six-game suspension 'pretty excessive'

 "We talked for 3 hours.
 It was an official appeal, it needed to be serious, we took it very seriously.
 We hope a result comes out of it and it makes more sense."

-Perron flew to Winnipeg, Manitoba, on Wednesday morning in the hopes of maybe being able to play that night for the Wings, but Bettman did not issue a decision – which was to uphold the six games – until Friday afternoon.
-The next step is going before an independent arbitrator.
+Perron flew to Winnipeg, Manitoba, on Wednesday morning in the hopes of maybe being able to play that night for the Wings, but when he spoke Friday morning around 11: 30 a.m., Bettman still had not issued a decision.
 At best Perron may be able to recoup some of the $148,437.48 he forfeited during the suspension.
+The next layer after a hearing before Bettman is before an independent arbitrator.

 "Right now, it's more for record and money," Perron said.
 "But that's what is disappointing for sure.
 On Steve's side, the organization, Chris Ilitch — you want to be there for the team to play your games."